shahradshj/wizarding-wireless-network/README.md

 }
 ```

-- `GET /infos/{id}`: Retrieves the video information for a specific video obtained from OMDb.
+- `GET /infos/{id}`: Retrieves the video information for the given id obtained and cached from OMDb.

-- `GET /posters/{id}`: Retrieves the poster file for a specific video. \
+- `GET /posters/{id}`: Retrieves the poster file for the given id. \
 ![poster for Harry Potter and the Deathly Hallows Part 1](./readme-images/HP-7-1.jpg)

 - `GET /genres`: Retrieves a list of all genres.